 By McCollonough from TN

-I had a date with my dentist today and asked him about something I read on ThriftyFun.
-He said never use the hydrogen peroxide full-strength in your mouth.
+My dentist said never use the hydrogen peroxide full-strength in your mouth.
 Said full-strength it is damaging to tissue.
 He said to dilute Hydrogen Peroxide to one part Hydrogen Peroxide and 2 parts water.
-I tried it full-strength a couple of times, but rinsing out after caused pain so I think I'll take his advice.

 Salt has natural preservatives for marinating foods.
 It is also good for removing stains and grease.
 The salt also can be a teeth whitening and can prevent of bad breath.